Homegear/HomegearLib.NET/README.md

 HomegearLib.NET
 ===============

-HomegearLib.NET is an API to easily communicate with Homegear.
+HomegearLib.NET is an API written for .NET Core 2.0 to easily communicate with Homegear.

 ## Requirements

+* Microsoft .NET Core Framework 2.0
-* Microsoft .NET-Framework 4.5
+* or Microsoft .NET Framework 4.6.1

 ## Small C# usage example